wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

   If you want to monitor services which are not listed in our list of products and you have *NOT* defined your own custom namespaces in AWS, the custom namespace that you add in the **Custom Namespace(s)** text box, must start with the correct prefix.

-  For example, if you want to monitor Amazon Chime SDK, **Custom Namespace(s)** text box, enter `AWS/ChimeSDK`.
+  For example, if you want to monitor Amazon Chime SDK, in the **Custom Namespace(s)** text box, enter `AWS/ChimeSDK`.
 If you have defined your own custom namespace for the same service in AWS, for example `ABC`, provide the custom namespace the way you have defined it in AWS.
 In this case, in the **Custom Namespace(s)** text box, enter `ABC` without a prefix.

 * Leave the **Products** option set to **All** and use a regular expression.